dyne/Zenroom/docs/article/views/decode_language_patterns.md

 A reliable test environment is a fundamental component for a language deployed in mission critical situations, but also for a language dealing with the distribution of its computation and wide adoption by communities of developers in different fields.
 Languages that improve the developer's experience when writing and testing code directly impact the quality of the code produced.

 For DECODE's language implementation it is necessary to have a testing environment designed into it and from the start to facilitate its growth at the same pace of the language itself.
-Also a more advanced framework for testing that goes beyond the simple usage of asserts is desirable: while being very ambitious, the implementation of solid proof of termination mechanisms that are internal to the language should be contemplated on the long term.
+Also, a more advanced framework for testing that goes beyond the simple usage of asserts is desirable: while being very ambitious, the implementation of solid proof of termination mechanisms that are internal to the language should be contemplated on the long term.

-### First class data
+### First-class data

 This is a long-term requirement that should take into consideration the trade-off between feasibility, security and convenience.
-A data type is considered first class in a programming language if instances of that type can be
+A data type is considered first-class in a programming language if instances of that type can be

  - the value of a variable
  - a member of an aggregate (array, list, etc.)